 You may be surprised that I conclude that the Four Seasons Resort Orlando at Walt Disney World® Resort is the best Walt Disney World® Resort even though it is not walkable from the parks (you have to use the free Four Seasons minibus shuttle).
-It is, however, in my opinion, the absolute best resort with the largest rooms in the area, so should always be considered.
+It is, however, in my opinion, the absolute best resort with the largest rooms in the area, so it should always be considered.
 Four Seasons Resort Orlando at Walt Disney World® Resort is also one of the best Four Seasons hotels in Florida.

-Add to this that if you book a stay via our luxury travel concierge, you will get the following for FREE benefits for the same price as online, including $100 resort spend included in your package, which will go nicely towards your first evening out at this Four Seasons.
+Add to this that if you book a stay via our luxury travel concierge, you will get the following for free benefits for the same price as online, including $100 USD resort spend included in your package, which will go nicely towards your first evening out at this Four Seasons.
 Our free benefits are:

 - Room upgrade to next category

 - Complimentary breakfast for two per bedroom

 - $100 USD equivalent Hotel experiential credit per room per stay